MicrosoftDocs/architecture-center/docs/guide/sap/sap-netweaver-content.md

 You can also implement the highly available file shares on the Central Services instances by using a Windows server failover cluster with [Azure Files](/azure/virtual-machines/workloads/sap/high-availability-guide-windows-azure-files-smb).
 This solution also supports a Windows cluster with shared disks by using an Azure shared disk as the cluster shared volume.
 If you prefer to use shared disks, we recommend that you use [Azure shared disks](/azure/virtual-machines/disks-shared#linux) to set up a [Windows Server failover cluster for SAP Central Services cluster](/azure/virtual-machines/workloads/sap/sap-high-availability-infrastructure-wsfc-shared-disk).

-There are also third-party products like [SIOS DataKeeper Cluster Edition](https://azuremarketplace.microsoft.com/marketplace/apps/sios_datakeeper.sios-datakeeper-8) from SIOS Technology Corp.
+There are also partner products like [SIOS DataKeeper Cluster Edition](https://azuremarketplace.microsoft.com/marketplace/apps/sios_datakeeper.sios-datakeeper-8) from SIOS Technology Corp.
 This add-on replicates content from independent disks that are attached to the ASCS cluster nodes and then presents the disks as a cluster shared volume to the cluster software.

 With cluster network partitioning, the cluster software uses quorum votes to select a segment of the network and its associated services to serve as the brain of the fragmented cluster.
 Windows offers many quorum models.
 This solution uses [Cloud Witness](/windows-server/failover-clustering/deploy-cloud-witness) because it's simpler and provides more availability than a compute node witness.
 The [Azure file share witness](/windows-server/failover-clustering/file-share-witness) is another alternative for providing a cluster quorum vote.

-On an Azure deployment, the application servers connect to the highly available Central Services through the virtual host names of the ASCS or ERS services.
+On an Azure deployment, the application servers connect to the highly available Central Services by using the virtual host names of the ASCS or ERS services.
 These host names are assigned to the cluster front-end IP configuration of the load balancer.
-Load Balancer supports multiple front-end IPs, so both the ASCS and ERS virtual IPs (VIPs) can be bounded to one load balancer.
+Load Balancer supports multiple front-end IPs, so both the ASCS and ERS virtual IPs (VIPs) can be bound to one load balancer.

 ### Availability sets

 Availability sets distribute servers to various physical infrastructures and update groups to improve service availability.
-To meet [service-level agreements (SLAs)](https://azure.microsoft.com/support/legal/sla/virtual-machines), group VMs that perform the same role together into the same availability set.
+To meet [service-level agreements (SLAs)](https://azure.microsoft.com/support/legal/sla/virtual-machines), put VMs that perform the same role into the same availability set.
 Doing so helps guard against planned and unplanned downtime that's imposed by Azure infrastructure maintenance or caused by hardware faults.
 To meet a higher SLA, you need to have two or more VMs per availability set.

 All VMs in a set must perform the same role.
-Don't mix servers of different roles in the same availability set.
+Don't mix servers that perform different roles in the same availability set.
 For example, don't place an ASCS node in the same availability set as the application servers.

 You can deploy Azure availability sets in [Azure availability zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones) when you use a [proximity placement group](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios).